What is the Compost Collective?

 Who is eligible to join the Compost Collective?

-How can I become involved in the Compost Collective?
+How do I join Compost Collective?

 When you join the Compost Collective you will receive: